devops-culture-project/labs/gitops-cd-k8s/README.md

 >     - image: DOCKERHUBUSER/pkgup-ui:1
 >       name: pkgup-ui

+If you don't have a dockerhub account this is the time - create one!
+If you already did (as I asked), change the image name to your dockerhub user and push it.

 What about to app's docker image ? well... we'll have to build it:
 `docker build . -t DOCKERHUBUSER/pkgup-ui:1`
 And then push it to your docker hub repo: